jamesaduncan/osom.guide/src/doctrine.md

 Do we build the expectation of failure into how we operate?
 And do we try to set exceptional standards in everything we do?

-Once something is running and working well, do we look to improve the efficiency of it so that it becomes less expensive?
+Once something is running and working well, do we look to improve its efficiency so that it becomes less expensive?
 Or do we rest on our laurels?

 ### Do we know the details?